jeminsieow/recipe-app/README.md

 ---

 TODO:
-* Beautify UI
-* Add multiline recipe textbox
 * Add authentication
-* Add function to allow users to view more details about the recipe
+* Allow users to view more details about the recipe by clicking on the cards